hrudham/Selectioner/README.md

 If you've never built the project before, download [nodejs.org](http://nodejs.org/), and make sure that you have the [Node Packet Manager (NPM)](https://npmjs.org/) installed (this usually comes bundled with Node).

 Once that's done, you're going to need [Jake](https://github.com/mde/jake).
 This is a Rake port for NodeJS.
-You can this with the NPM via the following command:
+You can obtain this with NPM via the following command:

 		$ npm install jake -g